 The first and most popular ruin bar is Szimpla Kert, but there are lots of these bars for you to choose from.
 Instant is a huge bar/club that takes a whole apartment building.
-Fogasház is smaller, a bit less popular and more hipster, but still kind of a club.
+Fogasház is smaller, a bit less popular, and more hipster, but still kind of a club.
 Mazel tov is a little more upscale.
 There are ruins bars for every taste.
-Even if you are not into this scene, it may be worth to check it out.
+Even if you are not into this scene, it may be worth checking it out.
 On the other hand, if you are really into this idea, you should really consider doing a pub crawl.

 #16 Great Synagogue

 The great synagogue of Budapest is the biggest in Europe (second in the world), but it’s usually considered the most beautiful in the world.
 It was built in the 19th century in a fascinating Byzantine-Moorish style.
 The building also houses the Hungarian Jewish Museum.